GRZ4NA/EasyDiscordBot/README.md

 - helpMessage - object:
     + header - string - Help message header
     + description - string - Help message bottom text
+    + hidden - boolean - if it's `true`, the help command will not appear in the help message
 - botActivity - object - an object that can will be used to set your bot's activity on Discord:
     + type - string - type of activity ([list](https://discord.js.org/#/docs/main/stable/typedef/ActivityType))
     + url - string (optional)